tachiyomiorg/website/README.md

 - [Contributing guide](./CONTRIBUTING.md)
 - [Project style guide](https://tachiyomi.org/sandbox/style-guide/)

-If you got any questions, [join our Discord server](https://discord.gg/tachiyomi).
+If you have any questions, then [join our Discord server](https://discord.gg/tachiyomi).

 ## Repositories